avhou/dne/report-markdown/dne-report.md

 In this paper, we focus on using transformers for time series forecasting.
 We aim to compare different attention mechanism and determine which mechanism best captures the outcome of past events.
 We formulate a first research question :

-> **RQ 1 : When comparing regular self-attention, convoluted self-attention, asymmetric convoluted self-attention and eigenvector based self-attention, which mechanism best predicts future values using mean square error (MSE) as metric?**
+> **RQ 1 : When comparing regular self-attention, convoluted self-attention, right-padded convoluted self-attention and fourier transform based self-attention, which mechanism best predicts future values using mean square error (MSE) as metric?**

 The Elia dataset used is fully described in [the dataset description section](#sec:dataset).
 It not only contains time series data, but also day+1 and day+7 predictions of the same data.
 We formulate a second research question :